GRAC: Self-Guided and Self-Regularized Actor-Critic: Abstract

 \section{Abstract}

 Deep reinforcement learning~(DRL) algorithms have successfully been demonstrated on a range of challenging decision making and control tasks.
 One dominant component of recent deep reinforcement learning algorithms is the target network which mitigates the divergence when learning the Q function.
 However, target networks can slow down the learning process due to delayed function updates.
-Another dominant component especially in continuous domains is the policy gradient method which models and optimizes the policy directly.
-However, when Q functions are approximated with neural networks, their landscapes can be complex and therefore mislead the local gradient.
-In this work, we propose a self-regularized and self-guided actor-critic method.
-We introduce a self-regularization term within the TD-error minimization and remove the need for the target network.
-In addition, we propose a self-guided policy improvement method by combining policy-gradient with zero-order optimization such as the Cross Entropy Method.
-It helps to search for actions associated with higher Q-values in a broad neighborhood and is robust to local noise in the Q function approximation.
-These actions help to guide the updates of our actor network.
-We evaluate our method on the suite of OpenAI gym tasks, achieving or outperforming state of the art in every environment tested.
+Our main contribution in this work is a self-regularized TD-learning method to address divergence without requiring a target network.
+Additionally, we propose a self-guided policy improvement method by combining policy-gradient with zero-order optimization to search for actions associated with higher Q-values in a broad neighborhood.
+This makes learning more robust to local noise in the Q function approximation and guides the updates of our actor network.
+Taken together, these components define \emph{GRAC}, a novel self-guided and self-regularized actor critic algorithm.
+We evaluate \emph{GRAC} on the suite of OpenAI gym tasks, achieving or outperforming state of the art in every environment tested.